-- Method of Payment: Find out the expected means of payment (corporate check, bank check, personal check, international money order, wire transfer), specify currency and exchange rates (when and where applicable or feasible).
+- Method of Payment: Find out the expected means of payment (check, international money order, wire transfer, online payment services), specify currency and exchange rates (when and where applicable or feasible).

 - Progress Reports: Ask that your attorney keep you informed of the progress of your case according to a pre-established schedule.
 Remember that many foreign courts work more slowly than courts in the United States.
 You may, therefore, wish the attorney to send you monthly reports, even though no real developments have ensured, simply to satisfy your questions about the progress of the case.
 Ask what the fee will be for progress reports.